 To say that this was a game of runs would be an understatement.
 The Albany Great Danes opened the game on a 21-2 run that lasted until the 11:20 mark when freshman forward Will Miller connected from beyond the arc for the Mount St. Mary’s Mountaineers.
 The Mount opened the game by missing their first 11 attempts, six of which were three-pointers.

 Albany took advantage of the poor shooting by MSM: senior guard DJ Evans accounted for nine of his team's first 21 points, including swiping Mountaineers' senior guard Julian Norfleet and taking it the rest of the way for an easy layup.

 Still, despite the extremely slow start, Mount head coach Jamion Christian never faltered.
 After the game he said, "I knew if we got one to go down, we would be able to turn it around."
 He was right.

-Albany was led by the game-high 22 points of Evans on 8-13 from the field; he pulled down nine rebounds as well.
+The Great Danes were led by the game-high 22 points of Evans on 8-13 from the field; he pulled down nine rebounds as well.
 Hooley contributed 20 points on 7-14 shooting.
 Both players were relentless going to the basket and capitalized on their looks around the basket.
 Rowley had a game-high 13 rebounds to go along with his eight points.

-It was a great season for the Mount, and they represented the NEC well.
+It was a great season for MSM, and they represented the NEC well.
 However, the Great Danes of Albany, New York were the better team on Tuesday night, and they now have a trip to Orlando, FL to take on the top-overall seed in the NCAA Tournament, the Florida Gators.